 The University intends to build on its reputation as a top international university, supporting the development of Heriot-Watt as an "international university with Scottish roots".
 In 2017, the University won the accolade of being named the Times and Sunday Times University Guide ‘International University of the year’.

 The University has overseas campuses in Dubai and Malaysia.
 In Scotland, the University operates over three campuses: the main campus based in Edinburgh; the Scottish Borders Campus in Galashiels which is home to the School of Textiles & Design; and the Orkney Campus, which specialises in renewable energy.
 One-third of Heriot-Watt's students studying at campuses in Scotland come from outside of the UK, one of the highest proportions of overseas students of any UK university.
-The University currently has approximately 9,500 undergraduate and postgraduate students enrolled at its Scottish campuses.
-Most of the University’s students (over 19,000) study on programmes outside of the UK, either at one of our overseas campuses, independently by distance learning, or with one of our many approved learning partners around the world.
+The University currently has approximately 11,000 UK-based students.
+Most of the University’s students (18,000) study on programmes outside of the UK, either at one of our overseas campuses, independently by distance learning, or with one of our many approved learning partners around the world.

 Excellence in research